Women and Heart Disease

 - Loss of consciousness

-*Some people will take occasional gasping breaths in cardiac arrest.
+- Not breathing*Some people will take occasional gasping breaths in cardiac arrest.
 This isn’t true breathing but rather a natural reflex when your brain isn’t getting enough oxygen.
 They still need CPR and you shouldn’t wait until they’ve stopped breathing.

 If you witness someone in cardiac arrest, call 9-1-1 immediately.
 Begin cardiopulmonary resuscitation (CPR) by pushing hard and fast in the centre of the chest until emergency medical services arrive, about as fast as the beat of the song ‘Stayin’ Alive’ by the Bee Gees.
 Don’t be worried about doing it wrong.
 Even imperfect, hand-only CPR can significantly improve a person’s chance of survival.
 If you’ve been trained in CPR, check the airways and include rescue breaths after every 30 compressions.
 If an Automated External Defibrillator (AED) is available, use it by following the instructions on the device.